Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 ## - Use 3D UNet to generate segmentation features

-One merit of `mBrainAligner` is that different features can be effectively integrated and utilized to enhance the robustness and accuracy of registration.
+With `mBrainAligner` , one can integrate different features to enhance the robustness and accuracy of registration.
 Since brain delineation/segmentation is one major application of atlas-based registration, the registration task can also benefit from segmentation by incorporating the semantic information as a feature.

-Considering that DNNs have shown tremendous superiority against traditional methods in segmentation applications, we choose to generate the segmentation probability feature using a semantic segmentation network.
-As a proof of principle, we adopted a slightly modified 3D U-Net to generate the segmentation probability (0~1) of each voxel to six main brain regions (HY, HPF, CTX, CBX, BS, CP) and background.
-Indeed, 3D U-Net can be readily substituted with other more sophisticated semantic segmentation networks to further improve the registration performance.
+DNNs have shown tremendous superiority against traditional methods in segmentation applications.
+We choose to generate the segmentation probability feature using a semantic segmentation network.
+We slightly modify a 3D U-Net to generate the segmentation probability (0~1) of each voxel to six main brain regions (HY, HPF, CTX, CBX, BS, CP) and background.
+Also note, 3D U-Net may be replaced by other segmentation methods to further improve the registration performance, mBrainAligner can be improved for specific applications using such an approach.

 The source code of our modified 3D U-Net can be found in `src/src_3DUnet/`.
-Please read [Use 3D UNet to generate segmentation features](https://github.com/Vaa3D/vaa3d_tools/blob/master/hackathon/mBrainAligner/doc/3D_U-Net.md) for detailed data preparation, training and inference of this network.
+Please read [Use 3D UNet to generate segmentation features](https://github.com/Vaa3D/vaa3d_tools/blob/master/hackathon/mBrainAligner/doc/3D_U-Net.md) for details of data preparation, training and inference.

 # License